andela-technology/qualified-docs/content/for-teams/reviewing/report-cards.md

 ![Example assessments section complete with review & opinion](/images/for-teams/report-card-assessments.png)

 :::note
-All assessment result will show up in this section, but un-submitted results will not be calculated or considered for scoring.
+All assessment results will show up in this section, but unsubmitted results will not be calculated or considered for scoring.
 :::

 ### Solutions